Rpc

 }

-Similar to the RPC Client side, AimRT also provides a set of stackless coroutine-based interfaces on the RPC Service side, implemented using C++20 coroutines and the current implementation library libunifex from the C++ executors proposal.
-The stackless coroutine interface essentially encapsulates asynchronous callback-based interfaces, offering nearly identical performance while significantly improving developer friendliness.
+Just like on the RPC Client side, on the RPC Service side AimRT also provides a stackless coroutine-style interface implemented with C++20 coroutines and the current implementation library libunifex of the C++ executors proposal.
+The stackless coroutine interface is essentially a wrapper around the asynchronous callback interface; its performance is almost identical to the asynchronous callback interface, while greatly improving developer friendliness.

-Implementing an RPC service using coroutine-based interfaces generally involves the following steps:
+Implementing an RPC service with the coroutine-style interface generally involves the following steps:

 xxx.aimrt_rpc.pb.h